 Solar Power (PANTONE 13-0759)

 Solar power is a dazzling color that instantly brightens up any composition.
 It can be used by brands to catch the customers’ attention and spark enthusiasm within the employees.
-Solar power look really good with dusky shades of beige.
+Solar power looks good with dusky shades of beige.

 Empire Yellow (PANTONE 14-0756)